 Additionally, if you live outside the state of Indiana, you may wish to file a consumer complaint with the appropriate agency or office in your state of residence.
 You will find contact information for agencies that hear complaints against institutions of higher education in each state provided for you below.

 Complaints arising from distance education courses offered to students in other SARA states come under the terms of Indiana University's agreement with SARA.
 If you are a resident of Indiana, you should follow the complaint procedures for "in-state students" listed above.
 SARA consumer protection provisions require Indiana's SARA portal entity, the Indiana Commission for Higher Education (ICHE), to investigate and resolve allegations of dishonest or fraudulent activity by a provider, including the provision of false or misleading information.
 Additionally, SARA policies provide for the investigation and resolution of complaints that an institution is operating a course or program contrary to practices set forth in the C-RAC Guidelines in such a way that a student is harmed.
 View the ICHE complaint process.
 While the final resolution of complaints resides with ICHE, the terms of SARA do not prevent the student's home state from also working to resolve the complaint, preferably through that state's SARA portal entity.
-Students who wish to bring forward a complaint are advised to read the full SARA Consumer Protection Policy beginning on page 8.
+Students who wish to bring forward a complaint are advised to read the Student Complaint Process.